QuantuMechanix8/Lost-And-Found/ideas.md

 ### Main points:
 - Group calendar where student's upload their calendars (mostly university calendar but extends to personal too) and then can co-ordinate when they are free
 - Project would recommend timings to schedule events (not just when both are free but perhaps take into consideration early mornings etc)
+- Project could have 'soc accounts' which could see data about a large number of users (members of the soc) and could get large samples of when people were free
+- Could potentially link to users' apple/google calendars automatically (There must be a way to do that right?) which is bonus data handling

 ### Pros:
 - Algorithmically complex/interesting, lots of opportunity to flex computer skillz